-challenge o our Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Health and Wellbeing 1 Living in the Wider World 1 Relationships (RSE) 1 Relationships (RSE) 2 Health and Wellbeing 2 Living in the Wider World 2 Year 8 ✓ Personal development and target setting - how can I improve my skills and behaviour? ✓ How can I manage my behaviour to achieve targets and goals? ✓ How can self-confidence boost our achievement? ✓ Emotional literacy - why is self-awareness in our actions towards others so important? ✓ Internet safety - what is online grooming and why must we be so careful? ✓ Social media safety - (updated as times move, Andrew Tate) ✓ Stereotyping, discrimination and prejudice: teens and the media focus ✓ LGBT+ focus: homophobia ✓ How can we care for our environment and why is it changing? ✓ Careers and development focus: how can ✓ What is consent and why is it important we know about this? ✓ What is sexting and why is it so risky to send personal images? ✓ What is pornography and why can it be dangerous? ✓ Body image and the media: focus on boys ✓ How do we have safe sex and use different forms of contraception? ✓ Stereotyping, discrimination, and prejudice: religion focus ✓ Where does extremism come from? ✓ Who are the extremist groups and why are they so dangerous? ✓ How do religious extremists attract converts? ✓ Islamophobia - do Muslims really want Sharia Law in the UK? ✓ How we can prevent radicalisation ✓ How can we look after ourselves in an emergency?
-Personal safety and first aid ✓ What is vaping and is this as bad as smoking? ✓ Cancer awareness ✓ Stereotyping, discrimination and prejudice: disability focus ✓ Why do teenage parents have it so tough?
-How can we avoid teenage pregnancy? ✓ Finance - what is income and expenditure? ✓ Careers and fincance - what are national insurance and income tax?
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Health and Wellbeing 1 Living in the Wider World 1 Relationships (RSE) 1 Relationships (RSE) 2 Health and Wellbeing 2 Living in the Wider World 2 Year 8 Personal development and target setting - how can I improve my skills and behaviour?
+How can I manage my behaviour to achieve targets and goals?
+How can self- confidence boost our achievement?
+Emotional literacy - why is self-awareness in our actions towards others so important?
+What is mindfulness?
+How can this aid positive mental health?
+Internet safety - what is online grooming and why must we be so careful?
+Stereotyping, discrimination and prejudice: teens and the media focus LGBT+ focus: homophobia How can we care for our environment and why is it changing?
+Careers and development focus: how can we develop our communication skills?
+Careers and develop our teamwork skills What is consent and why is it important we know about this?
+What is sexting and why is it so risky to send personal images?
+What is pornography and why can it be dangerous?
+Body image and the media: focus on boys How do we have safe sex and use different forms of contraception?
+How do we keep good sexual health and avoid STIs?
+Domestic conflict - why do people run away from home and why is this so dangerous?
+Stereotyping, discrimination, and prejudice: religion focus Where does extremism come from?
+Who are the extremist groups and why are they so dangerous?
+How do religious extremists attract converts?
+Islamophobia - do Muslims really want Sharia Law in the UK?
+How we can prevent radicalisation and recognise the signs of extremism?
+How can British values teach us tolerance and respect for others? ✓ How can we look after ourselves in an emergency?
+Personal safety and first aid ✓ What is vaping and is this as bad as smoking? ✓ Cancer awareness ✓ Cancer awareness ✓ Stereotyping, discrimination and prejudice: disability focus ✓ Why do teenage parents have it so tough?
+How can we avoid teenage pregnancy? ✓ Finance - what is income and expenditure? ✓ Careers and finance - what are national insurance and income tax?
 Reading payslips ✓ Why do we pay tax and how is this spent? ✓ Finance - budgeting and personal finances ✓ How can we become entrepreneurs?